knobs-dials/pymoodbar/README.md

 ![A few examples: lofi, reggae, rock, calm electro, crust, indie band, ethereal/vocal](screenshots/examples.png?raw=true)

-By default it assumes the parameters are filenames (I think I did this to act as a drop-in).
+By default moodbar-generate assumes the parameters are filenames (I think I did this to act as a drop-in).

-If you want to recurse into directories, use -r.
+If you want to recurse into directories, use -r and directory arguments.

 Keep in mind it will then first do a scan for which .mood files can be removed, and which need to be generated.
 This treewalk will make it slowish to start.